Skip to content

 Is renting a pressure washer worth it for a single driveway?

 Usually yes.
-A half-day rental runs 5-00 and professional driveway cleaning costs 50-50.
+A half-day rental runs $75–$100 and professional driveway cleaning costs $150–$250.
 If you have one concrete surface and are comfortable with the equipment, the savings are real.
+Add a surface cleaner attachment for even, streak-free results.

 What surfaces should I never pressure wash myself?

-You can with a downstream soap injector and diluted sodium hypochlorite.
-It works for light mildew.
-For established black algae staining, professional equipment delivers better chemical concentration and coverage.
+You can attempt it with a downstream soap injector and diluted sodium hypochlorite.
+It works for light mildew on newer vinyl siding.
+For established black algae, Hardie board, or painted surfaces, professional equipment delivers better chemical concentration, coverage, and rinse control.

 Related articles